Precision Machining

 Machining Automation

-Cadrex continues to invest in state-of-the-art precision machining equipment, automation, and robotics to increase efficiencies, quality, and ergonomics.
+Cadrex continues to invest in high-quality, state-of-the-art precision machining equipment, automation, and robotics.
+We research and incorporate the latest trends and technology in automation as we strive to continuously offer top efficiencies, quality, and ergonomics.
 Depending on your program size and requirements, our automation engineers will determine if robotic operators will benefit your program.
+Learn more about BI, automation, and robotics at Cadrex.

 Learn More